udinnet/palindromes/README.md

 ## Unique palindromes
-This is a solution built for finding and printing 3 longest *unique* palindrome strings in a given input string.
+This is a solution to find and print 3 longest *unique* palindrome strings in a given input string.
 This solution's core algorithm based on famous Manacher’s algorithm which has the time complexity of O(n).
-But in this specific solution there is one more additional step in the algorithm to find the next longest unique palindrome in a recursive fashion.
+But in this specific solution, there is one additional step in the algorithm to find the next longest unique palindrome in a recursive fashion.
 So in worse case, this algorithm will operate with a time complexity of O(n2).

 Although this specific solution runner is setup to find only 3 longest palindromes, the solution class is designed in an